pymor/pymor/docs/source/tutorial_optimization.rst

-The computational time looks at least better than the FOM optimization and we are very close to the reference parameter saved some computational time.
-But we are following the exact same path than the FOM and thus we need to solve the FOM model as often as before.
+The computational time looks at least better than the FOM optimization and we are very close to the reference parameter.
+But we are following the exact same path than the
+FOM and thus we need to solve the FOM model as often as before (due to the enrichments).
 The only time that we safe is the one for the dual solution which we compute with the ROM instead.

 Adaptively enriching along the path
 -----------------------------------

-This makes us think about another idea where we only enrich if it is neccessary.
-For example it could be that the model is already good at the next iteration, which we can easily check by evaluating the standard error estimator which is also used in the greedy algorithm.
+This makes us think about another idea where we only enrich if it is necessary.
+For example it could be the case that the model is already good at the next iteration, which we can easily check by evaluating the standard error estimator which is also used in the greedy algorithm.
 In the next example we will implement this adaptive way of enriching and set a